-Jim: Yeah, most husbands coming in here, I mean, it’s like, wow, OK, what are they going to ask us?
+Jim: Yeah, most husbands comin’ in here, I mean, it’s like, wow, okay, what are they gonna ask us?

 Jim: But this is a great story.
-It’s an important one.
-You’re a pastor.
+It’s, uh, an important one.

-Jim: And, uh, I love that perspective that you bring in terms of the Scripture and how it enlightens us.
-Uh, your expectation of an ideal marriage was kind of dashed the morning of your wedding, right?
-So what happened?
+Jim: And, uh, I love that perspective that you’ll bring, in terms of the scripture and how it enlightens us.
+Uh, but your expectation of an ideal marriage was kind of dashed the morning of your wedding, right?

 Ruth: Uh, yeah.

-Jim: I mean, I love these wedding stories.
-I do want to do a book someday just on, you know, wedding stories…
+Jim: Uh, what happened?
+I mean, I love these wedding stories.
+I do wanna do a book someday-

-Jim: Yeah, and honeymoon stories because it’s rare to have it go perfectly.
+Jim: Because it’s, it’s rare to have it go perfectly.

-Ruth: Well, I don’t know what in me thought it was a good idea to get married really early in the morning, so I wasn’t thinking.
+Ruth: Well, I, I don’t know what in me thought it was a good idea to get married really early in the morning.
+So, I wasn’t thinking-

-Jim: I thought you were going to end the sentence right there.
+Jim: (laughs).
+I, I, I thought you were gonna end the sentence right there.

-Jim: Pat, I’m so sorry.
-Now we’re doing counseling.
+Jim: I’m so sorry.
+Now, we’re doing counseling.